Swordmaster3214/PSMove-DSU/README.md

 **Dependencies:**
 - g++ (C++17 or newer)
-- make
-- psmoveapi (on Arch: psmoveapi-git from the AUR, or build from source)
+- psmoveapi (on Arch: psmoveapi-git from the AUR, or build from source, or use the release)

 **Build:**
 ```